jeferson-sb/portfolio/content/articles/vue-3-0-is-finally-out-1jj7.md

 First off, we're importing our components, methods and declaring our setup function.

-As you can see we're not using the `data()` option, in this case we use a ref.
-A ref is a reactive reference that allows us to track changes in the template.
+As you can see we're not using the `data()` option, in this case, we use a ref.
+A `ref` is a reactive reference that allows us to track changes in the template.

-We're using a composable function called useFetch to handle requests, and last but not least, we returning our state.
+We're using a composable function called `useFetch` to handle requests, and last but not least, we return our state.

 Our composable function: